Nafees10/qscript/spec/bytecode.md

 # QScript Byte-Code:
 This document contains the spec for the byte code used in QScript
 ## Function Map:
 At the beginning of the byte code, there must be a "function map", which maps function IDs to the function names, and its argument types.
-The return type is not included in this.
+The return type is not included in this, and only script defined functions are included in this map.
 It's format is:
 ```
 functions: # comments are valid in any part of the byte code, even here
 	main/101/210/ # 0 is function named main that accepts arg0 as array of string, and arg1